Koder50/ChatFullstack/README.md

 # ChatFullstack

-A fullstack chat application where **two users can communicate privately**.
+A real time fullstack chat application where **two users can communicate privately**.
 Multiple users can be logged in simultaneously, chats are persisted in a database, and chat history is automatically deleted every hour (demo mode).

 ## Live Demo